 - Upgrade your live site — most of the time, your hosting provider can do this for you.

 We have a post that shows you how to set up a test environment for your WordPress site.
-WordPress.org has a post on the advantages of updating your PHP version and what to take into consideration when doing that.
+WordPress.org has a post on the advantages of updating your PHP version and what to consider when doing that.

 1.1.3.
 Make sure you’re using SSL and HTTPS

-Historically, adopting SSL (getting an HTTPS URL and a green padlock icon in the browser URL bar) was an optional tactic.
+Adopting SSL (getting an HTTPS URL and a green padlock icon in the browser URL bar) was an optional tactic in the past.
 Many sites, arguably, didn’t need the extra level of security that SSL provides.

 Today, having a valid SSL certificate installed is mandatory — search engines may ‘penalize’ sites without valid SSL certificates and setups (and/or show warnings next to their search results).
 Google has mentioned that HTTPS is a ranking signal.
 In addition, it’s generally good practice for all websites to use SSL to prevent hackers and third parties from intercepting requests and data.

-Additionally, many modern site speed and performance techniques require a valid SSL/HTTPS setup.
-To take advantage of new, faster web technologies like HTTP/2 and the upcoming HTTP/3, browsers like Google Chrome and Firefox need the website to have a valid SSL certificate.
+Many modern site speed and performance techniques require a valid SSL/HTTPS setup.
+To take advantage of faster web technologies like HTTP/2 and the upcoming HTTP/3, browsers like Google Chrome and Firefox need the website to have a valid SSL certificate.

 1.2.
 Check your site settings